veit/python-basics-tutorial/docs/save-data/files-directories.rst

        :ref:`python3:pathlib-pattern-language`

 :meth:`python3:pathlib.Path.rglob`
-    recursively finds the specified relative pattern.
-This corresponds to calling with ``**/`` before the pattern.
+    recursively matches the specified relative pattern.
+This is equivalent to calling the function with ``**/`` before the pattern.

 :meth:`python3:pathlib.Path.walk`
-    generates the file names in a directory structure by traversing the structure either from top to bottom or from bottom to top.
-It returns a 3-tuple consisting of ``(dirpath, dirnames, filenames)``.
+    generates the filenames within a directory structure by traversing the structure either top-down or bottom-up.
+It returns a 3-tuple consisting of (``dirpath, dirnames, filenames``).

-    With the default setting of the optional argument ``top_down=True``, the triple for a directory is generated before the triples for its subdirectories.
+    With the default setting for the optional argument ``top_down=True``, the tuple for a directory is generated before the tuples for its subdirectories.

-    With ``follow_symlinks=True``, symlinks are resolved and placed in ``dirnames`` and ``filenames`` according to their targets.
+    When ``follow_symlinks=True``, symlinks are resolved and placed in ``dirnames`` and ``filenames`` according to their targets.

-    The following example shows the size of the files in a directory, ignoring :file:`__pycache__` directories:
+    The following example displays the sizes of the files in a directory, ignoring  :file:`__pycache__` directories:

     .. code-block:: pycon